Depth360: Self-supervised Learning for Monocular Depth Estimation using Learnable Camera Distortion Model: EXPERIMENT

 \subsubsection{KITTI dataset}

-To evaluate our proposed camera model against the baseline methods, we employed the KITTI raw dataset~\cite{Geiger2013IJRR}.
+To evaluate our proposed camera model against the baseline methods, we employed the KITTI raw dataset~\cite{Geiger2013IJRR} {\colornewparts for the evaluation of depth estimation}.
 Similar to the baseline methods, we separated the KITTI raw dataset via Eigen split~\cite{eigen2014depth} with 40,000 images for training, 4,000 images for validation, and 697 images for testing.
 To compare with baseline methods, we employed the widely used 640$\times$192 image size as input.

+{\colornewparts Besides, we used the KITTI odometry dataset with ground truth pose for the evaluation of pose estimation.
+It is known that the KITTI raw dataset for depth estimation partially includes test images from the KITTI odometry dataset.
+Hence, following the baseline methods, we trained our models with sequences 00 to 08 and conduct testing on sequences 09 and 10.}